 A: Please complete the form in their absence and include the dates the recipient will be home.
 We can transfer their service to a more convenient time.
 They do not need to sign the document.

-A: We will only excuse you from jury service if you have a doctor’s note.
-Mail or fax a doctor’s note in and we will honor your doctor’s request.
+A: We will only excuse you from a jury service if you have a doctor’s note.
+Mail, email, or fax a doctor’s note in and we will honor your doctor’s request.

-Q: My job is too demanding and I don’t have time to serve on a jury.
+7. My job is too demanding, and I do not have time to serve on a jury.
 Do I still have to serve?

 A: Yes.
 A summons is an official court order compelling you to appear for service.
 Jury duty, although sometimes inconvenient, is not an optional experience.
-Jurors should also know the following Michigan law:
+Jurors should also know that following Michigan law:

 600.1348 Jurors; threats, discharge, or discipline by employer; requiring additional hours of work; misdemeanor; penalty.